Consulate General of Sweden, New York City: Buildings

-Office
+Chancery

+On April 12, 1899, the Swedish-Norwegian consulate relocated to 17 State Street in the Financial District.
+In January 1906, it was reported that the Swedish consulate had moved to Room 1006 at 17 State Street.
+The consulate remained at the same address until 1919.
+In 1920, it was located at 119 Nassau Street in the Financial District.
+From 1921 to 1922, it was situated at 6 Beekman Street in the Financial District.

+In 1923, it moved to Room 5838, Grand Central Terminal Building, 70 East 45th Street.
+The consulate general remained there until February 28, 1931.
+From March 1, 1931, to 1936, the consulate general was located in the Chrysler Building at 405 Lexington Avenue in Midtown.
+From 1937 to 1947, the consulate general was situated in Room 1118, International Building, Rockefeller Center at 630 Fifth Avenue.

+In 1948, the consulate general moved to 61 East 64th Street in Lenox Hill on the Upper East Side.
+The consulate general remained there for over 20 years, until 1969.
+In 1970, the consulate general moved to the 39th floor at 825 Third Avenue in Midtown East.
+In 1976, it moved down to the 38th floor, where it remained until 1989.
+In 1990, it moved to the 45th floor of One Dag Hammarskjöld Plaza at 885 Second Avenue.
+It remained there until 2009 when the consulate general closed.

-Until the closure in 2009, the consulate general's office was housed at One Dag Hammarskjöld Plaza, the intersection of the 48th Street and the Second Avenue, on the 45th floor.
-When the honorary consulate general opened in 2010, the office moved to 445 Park Avenue between 56th Street and 57th Street, for the reason that the honorary consul general David E.R.
+When the honorary consulate general opened in 2010, the chancery moved to 445 Park Avenue between 56th Street and 57th Street, for the reason that the honorary consul general David E.R.
 Dangoor already had offices in this building.
 After the upgrade to consulate general in December 2016, the consulate general's address became 445 Park Avenue until further notice.
-Since 2017, the office is again located at One Dag Hammarskjöld Plaza, but on the 40th floor.
+Since 2017, the chancery is again located at One Dag Hammarskjöld Plaza, but on the 40th floor.

 Residence

 After World War II, the Swedish state looked for a residence building for the Swedish consul general.
 In 1946, the house at 600 Park Avenue was purchased for this reason.
 When the properties on 61-63 East 64th Street were for sale, the consulate were given the opportunity to make room for the consulate general and staff housing.
 This meant that a refurbishment of the interiors of the houses was necessary.
 The staff moved in during 1947.
 Shortly thereafter, the properties 604 and 608 Park Avenue were also acquired.
 The consulate general's business expanded considerably and in 1965 the Ministry for Foreign Affairs decided to move the office functions to more modern office premises.